dynamsoft-docs/license-server-docs/about/terms.md

 Each License Key corresponds to a specific Handshake Code within an organization.

-## Handshake Code
+## Project

-If you have multiple projects for which you want to assign different License Items, you can configure different Handshake Codes and use their corresponding License Keys in these projects.
+If you have multiple projects for which you want to assign different License Items, you can configure different projects with different License Items.
+Each project has an ID (previously known as Handshake Code).

 A few things to note:

-* One Handshake Code can contain permits of multiple License Items.
+* A project can be assigned multiple License Items.
-* Multiple Handshake Codes can share the permit of one single License Item.
+* Multiple projects can share the same License Item.
-* Quota consumption is counted against the License Item in use.
+* Quota consumption is based on individual License Items.
-* Statistics are summarized both per Handshake Code and per License Item.
+* Statistics are aggregated both per project and per License Item.

-### Default Handshake Code

-For each "new" organization added to DLS during the importing of a license file, a default Handshake Code is created.
-This Default Handshake Code is used when the license key used to connect to DLS specifies only the ID of the organization without specifying a Handshake Code.

 ### Validation Field

-Validation Field is a security feature meant to protect the license configured in a Handshake Code.
-This field is a static characteristic of the application using the license.
+Validation Field is a security feature meant to protect the license items configured to a project.
+This field is a static characteristic of the application for this project.
 At present, the following three Validation Fields are supported:

 * Website Domain